stackforge/libra/doc/admin_api/config.rst

       The number of days before DELETED load balancers are purged from the database.
 The purge is run every 24 hours.
 Purge is not run if no value is provided.

+   .. option:: --stats_enable <BOOL>

+      Enable / Disable usage statistics gathering

+   .. option:: --exists_freq <MINUTES>

+      Minutes between sending of billing exists messages

+   .. option:: --usage_freq <MINUTES>

+      Minutes between sending of billing usage messages

+   .. option:: --stats_freqs <MINUTES>

+      Minutes between collecting usage statistics

+   .. option:: --stats_purge_enable <BOOL>

+      Enable / Disable purging of usage statistics

+   .. option:: --stats_purge_days <DAYS>

+      Number of days to keep usage statistics

+   .. option:: --delete_timer_seconds <SECONDS>

+      Which second of each minute delete timer should run

+   .. option:: --ping_timer_seconds <SECONDS>

+      Which second of each minute ping timer should run

+   .. option:: --stats_timer_seconds <SECONDS>

+      Which second of each minute statistics timer should run

+   .. option:: --usage_timer_seconds <SECONDS>

+      Which second of each minute usage timer should run

+   .. option:: --probe_timer_seconds <SECONDS>

+      Which second of each minute probe timer should run

+   .. option:: --offline_timer_seconds <SECONDS>

+      Which second of each minute offline timer should run

+   .. option:: --vips_timer_seconds <SECONDS>

+      Which second of each minute vips timer should run

+   .. option:: --exists_timer_seconds <SECONDS>

+      Which second of each minute exists timer should run